-George T. Schmidt is a consultant in avionics, guidance, navigation, and control systems.
-He has previously served on the AESS Board of Governors as VP Member Services and is now VP Technical Operations.
-As an AESS Distinguished Lecture, he has lectured and visited chapters around the globe.
-He is the founding AESS representative to the annual Saint Petersburg Russia International Conference on Integrated Navigation Systems, now in its 26th year.
+George Schmidt received his SB and SM degrees in Aeronautics and Astronautics and his ScD in Instrumentation from MIT.
+He is an IEEE Life Fellow and an American Institute of Aeronautics and Astronautics (AIAA) Fellow.
+He has served on the AESS Board of Governors as VP Member Services and VP Technical Operations.
+As an AESS Distinguished Lecturer, he has lectured and visited chapters around the globe.

-Since 1968, he has participated in the panels of the NATO Science and Technology Organization (STO), formerly AGARD.
+He was a member of several important US government study teams, including the influential Defense Science Board Task Force on GPS that helped define GPSIII.
+Since 1968, he participated in the Panels of the NATO Science and Technology Organization (STO), formerly AGARD.
 This included several recent Lecture Series dealing with inertial, GPS, and integrated navigation systems in denied and degraded environments.
-In 2005 he received the STO’s highest technical award, the von Kármán Medal.
+In 2005, he received the STO’s highest technical award, the von Kármán Medal.

-In 2013, he retired after 17 years as Editor-in-Chief of the American Institute of Aeronautics and Astronautics (AIAA) Journal of Guidance, Control, and Dynamics.
+In 2013, he retired after 17 years as Editor-in-Chief of the AIAA Journal of Guidance, Control, and Dynamics.
 He managed the peer review of more than 6500 papers in a period of unprecedented growth for the journal and its consistent ranking as the number one journal in its specialty area.
 In 2001, he received the AIAA International Cooperation Award.

 For many years he was a Lecturer in Aeronautics and Astronautics at MIT teaching estimation, control, and navigation, retiring in 2010.
 He is author or contributing author of more than 100 technical papers, reports, encyclopedia articles, books, and a plenary speaker at multiple international conferences.